-Staffordshire covers more than 2,600 square kilometres reaching from the Peak District National Park in the north to the West Midlands conurbation border in the south, serving just over 1.1m people living in over 463,000 households.
-The people of Staffordshire live within diverse communities, ranging from the sparsely populated area of the Moorlands to densely populated areas such as the city of Stoke-on-Trent & Newcastle-under-Lyme in the north, the county town of Stafford at the heart of the county, Tamworth & Burton-upon-Trent in the east, and Cannock & Lichfield in the south.1
+Staffordshire covers more than 2,600 square kilometres reaching from the Peak District National Park in the north to the West Midlands conurbation border in the south.
+The people of Staffordshire live within diverse communities, ranging from the sparsely populated area of the Moorlands to densely populated areas such as the city of Stoke-on-Trent & Newcastle-under-Lyme in the north, the county town of Stafford at the heart of the county, Tamworth & Burton-upon-Trent in the east, and Cannock & Lichfield in the south.